Kartaverse/Reactor-Standalone/README.md

 - [Reactor for OpenFX](https://gitlab.com/WeSuckLess/Reactor-for-OpenFX)
 - [Reactor for Pipelines](https://gitlab.com/WeSuckLess/Reactor-for-Pipelines)

+## Reactor Docs Site

+The [Reactor Docs](https://kartaverse.github.io/Reactor-Docs/) website allows you to easily search through the Reactor for Fusion atom package content via your web browser.
+This is handy if you are on a tablet or mobile device and are looking for the name of a specific package you want to tell a friend about it.

 ## Development To-Do List

 The following features will be completed before the official release ships: